-has remained at the 1960 level. while steel consumption has increased nearly two-thirds during the same period.
+need resumes in a hurry? the wiz of the printing biz! rag bond $25 - 8\frac{1}{2} \times 11$ \$2.65 203 N. Main 289-6977 has remained at the 1960 level, while steel consumption has increased nearly two-thirds during the same period.
 Steel consumption in 1977, mostly for consumer goods, was the third highest in the steel industry's history.
-In terms of profit, however, "U.S. Steel didn't earn a cent," Adams said, adding that the shipments were the same as they were in 1976 when USS was in the black.
-The Domestic Steel Companies project increases of 2 and one quarter percent annually to 1985, and \$6.4 billion per year is the capital figure they expect to need by 1985.
-"If the steel industry is to meet these requirements, more capital must be generated from internal and external sources," Adams stated.
-He also explained that if the cash flow falls short of the expected need, "we will have higher priced imports similar to what we have now with the oil situation."
+In terms of profit, however, "U.S. Steel didn't earn a cent," Adams said, adding that the shipments were the same as they were in 1976 when USS was The Domestic Steel Companies project increases of 2 and one quarter percent annually to 1985, and \$6.4 billion per year is the capital figure they expect to need by 1985.
+"If the steel industry is to meet these requirements, more capital must be generated from internal and external sources,' Adams stated.
+He also explained that if the cash flow falls short of the expected need, "we will have higher priced imports similar to what we have now with the oil situation.'
 "These things don't need to occur," Adams stressed, summarizing the steel industry's solution in four points:

--better level of profit. fair import policy that prevents dumping. -more realistic environmental policy. -tax legislation aimed at promoting capital formation.
+-better level of profit. fair import policy that prevents -more realistic environmental policy.

+-tax legislation aimed at promoting capital formation.

 During the question and answer period, Adams explained in detail how steel companies can increase their levels of profitability.
-Several "stand-by plants" which were kept open for peaking conditions or high demand periods are being phasedout.
-Also Administration costs have been reduced almost 10 percent.
+Several "stand-by plants" which were kept open for peaking conditions or high demand periods are being phased-Also Administration costs been reduced almost 10 percent.
 Adams explained that laid-off workers have not really felt the impact of the "tightening up or slenderizing" because they receive umemployment as well as Supplementary Unemployment Benefits (SUB), which add up to approximately 85 percent of their usual take home pay.
-Adams warned, however, that "Unless we have growth, they'll be looking for iobs."
+Adams warned, however, that "Unless we have growth, they'll be looking for

-Mr. Francis Adams, comptroller, United States Steel.
-[Photo by Ken McAlpine?
+Thursday, February 16, 1978 Mr. Francis Adams, comptroller, United States Steel.
+[Photo by Ken McAlpine]